spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/content-items/adding-content-items-to-cms-pages-and-blocks.md

 * Name
 * Template

 6. Click **Save**.
-The new content item widget will be added to the block.
+The new content item widget is added to the block.

 {% info_block infoBox %}